thehappycheese/uiua_kernel/readme.md

 ### 1.2.
 Color Of Output

+I messed around with the python package `ansi2html` but im pretty sure the colour codes just aren't in the output.
+Maybe they are there but they are getting lost somehow in the mysterious machinery of `subprocess.Popen`.

 `uiua eval` detects if it is running in an interactive terminal, and if not, it does not appear to output ansi colour codes.
-The `eval` command offers a `--no-color` flag, but it should also offer a `--always-color` flag I think
+The `eval` command offers a `--no-color` flag, but it should also offer a `--always-color` flag I think.

 ### 1.3.
 Large Output; Sounds and Images